 Car accidents can have devastating consequences.
 Reach out to a qualified car accident attorney in Dallas for help holding the at-fault party accountable for their negligence so that you can get compensated for your injuries and property damage.

-At Chris Lewis & Associates P.C., our accident lawyers understand the ways a car accident can change your life.
+At Chris Lewis & Associates P.C., our Dallas car accident lawyers understand the ways an accident can change your life.
 That’s why our legal consultants offer our clients robust legal representation for their car accident claims in Dallas, Texas:

 An accident can happen in the blink of an eye.
 That’s why it’s important to have a plan of action in the aftermath of your collision.
 If you’re able to do any of the following, it will help facilitate the process of filing your personal injury or accident claim later.